Cooking Glossary

 Mandoline

-A precision slicing tool with an adjustable blade that creates uniform thin cuts for vegetables, fruits, and more.
+A mandoline is a precision slicing tool with an adjustable blade that produces uniform thin cuts (down to 1 mm) — the tool behind paper-thin chips, gratins, and restaurant-quality vegetable presentation.

 Mortar and Pestle

-A traditional grinding tool consisting of a bowl (mortar) and club-shaped tool (pestle) used to crush, grind, and blend spices, herbs, and pastes.
+A mortar and pestle is a traditional grinding tool — a bowl (mortar) and club-shaped tool (pestle) — used to crush, grind, and blend spices, herbs, and pastes; the oldest food processing tool still in everyday use.

 Recipe Manager